-Partly based on findings from an EU funded project called PROteINSECT, the IFWA project will focus on the use of fly larvae and termites in three West African countries: Benin, Burkina Faso and Ghana.
+Partly based on findings from an EU funded project called PROteINSECT, the IFWA project focuses on the use of fly larvae and termites in three West African countries: Benin, Burkina Faso and Ghana.
 It started in 2015 and is due to complete its work in 2020.
 The project aims to develop appropriate methods for insect production based on waste material.
-It will ensure that these innovations are safe and socially, economically and environmentally sustainable.
+It ensures that these innovations are safe and socially, economically and environmentally sustainable.
 At a later stage, we will validate and implement these innovations with farmers, and disseminate the project’s findings to stakeholders, the general public, the scientific community and policy makers.

 The project is divided into eight work packages, each focusing on a particular issue:

 - How to produce fly larvae most efficiently?
-We will focus on the use of house flies and black soldier flies in smallholder systems, either produced directly by a farmer or by a micro-enterprise.
+We focus on the use of house flies and black soldier flies in smallholder systems, either produced directly by a farmer or by a micro-enterprise.

 - How to collect termites most efficiently?
 Termites are traditionally collected and trapped to feed poultry in West Africa, but methods differ greatly and have never been accurately tested and compared.

 - How to use fly rearing residues as soil amendments?
 Fly larvae can transform waste material into valuable compost.